 The more people we have working on a project, the better the outcome will be.

-I welcome those with opposing views because it will make the end product better.
+Opposing views because it will make the end product better.

 This is the most effective leadership style, according to Lewin’s study.